dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 pagination_next: "docs/cloud-integrations/set-up-snowflake-native-app"
 ---

-# About the dbt Snowflake Native App <Lifecycle status='public preview' />
+# About the dbt Snowflake Native App <Lifecycle status='preview' />

 The dbt Snowflake Native App &mdash; powered by the Snowflake Native App Framework and Snowpark Container Services &mdash; extends your dbt Cloud experience into the Snowflake user interface.
 You'll be able to access these three experiences with your Snowflake login: